Checking for Leaks Inside the Home

-If there are no noticeable leaks around the property, and you’re quite certain there is a leak, the problem may be with your main service line or another line running the beneath the slab.
+If there are no noticeable leaks around the property, and you’re quite certain there is a leak, the problem may be with your main service line or another line running beneath the slab.
 It’s difficult to determine these kinds of leaks without the help of a professional, but there are some signs to look for.

 If there are any unusually soft, muddy or moist areas in your lawn or anywhere around the property, there may be a leak on the main service line.
 If there’s water coming up from beneath the driveway or nearby walkway, there may be a leak under the foundation.
-In either case you’ll need to an experienced plumber to locate the leak and make the necessary repairs.
+In either case, you’ll need an experienced plumber to locate the leak and make the necessary repairs.

-Routinely inspecting your home and property for leaks will not only help you avoid floods, water damage and costly water bills, it will familiarize you with your home plumbing system and all its various components.
+Routinely inspecting your home and property for leaks will not only help you avoid floods, water damage and costly water bills, but it will also familiarize you with your home plumbing system and all its various components.
 It’s the one way to make sure everything is working properly, without having to pay for professional services.